 Follow the Normal Starting Procedure in this section.
-Refer to Procedure 101-014 in Section 1.
-The engine will run at idle only until the minimum oil pressure is detected by the ECM.
+The engine will not start until the minimum cranking oil pressure is detected by the ECM.
+It can take more cranking time to start the engine after an extended shut down or oil change.